 In our conversation, Dr. Bandyopadhyay emphasized the urgency of deploying clean energy.
 She said: “We’re cutting it really close to a point where we may no longer be able to have impact or prevent the effects of climate change.
 We need to come together as a planet rather than saying that it is an individual state or country’s responsibility to solve it.”

-And she further outlines the importance of involving everyone in the rapid transition to clean energy technologies.
-“We need to find ways to engage everyone to understand the importance of clean sources of energy so that in an ideal future we run on sustainable and affordable sources of energy,” she explained.
+She further outlined the importance of involving everyone in the rapid transition to clean energy technologies, saying, “We need to find ways to engage everyone to understand the importance of clean sources of energy so that in an ideal future we run on sustainable and affordable sources of energy.”

 The energy transition is not just about timing but also about equity.
-She said many underserved communities do not have access to solar, EVs, or other clean energy technologies to reduce emissions and ultimately reduce their energy bills.
-And part of the challenge stems from an individual or families’ ability to even own a home or have a garage to reliably charge an EV.
+She said many underserved communities do not have access to solar, electric vehicles, or other clean energy technologies to reduce emissions and ultimately reduce their energy bills.
+Part of the challenge stems from an individual or families’ ability to even own a home or have a garage to reliably charge an electric vehicle.

 Recognizing these inequities, Dr. Bandyopadhyay said we need proper planning to ensure everyone has access to sustainable technology.
 Plus, she said we need to be inclusive and transparent when building the workforce in the technology sector where there are fewer women.
 She added that there should be clear information about expectations with job applications and promotion expectations; otherwise, women may leave the workforce.